Letcher County, Kentucky: Presidential elections

 Letcher County has a somewhat similar political history to West Virginia.
 Under the Fourth Party System it was a reliable Republican county, voting Republican in every election from 1884 to 1928.
 However, with increasing unionization under the New Deal it turned for the next sixty to seventy years into a fairly solid Democratic county, apart from the 1956 and 1972 landslides and the candidacy of John F. Kennedy.
-However, since 2004 as the Democratic Party has become opposed to coal production due to global warming issues, it has now become a solidly Republican county.
+However, since 2004 as the Democratic Party has become opposed to coal production due to global warming issues, it has become a solidly Republican county.